-Sparks is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sparks is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sparks is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sparks who work in office and administrative support (17.54%), sales jobs (11.80%), and management occupations (9.86%).

 The per capita income in Sparks in 2010 was $26,290, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $105,160 for a family of four.
 However, Sparks contains both very wealthy and poor people as well.